Draft list of permitted indications: Frequently asked questions

 Permitted indications are indications that have been assessed against a set of criteria and determined to be appropriate for low risk listed medicines that are not assessed pre-market.

-Statements that do not describe a therapeutic use, such as: marketing claims (for example: 'Contains ingredients of plant origin'); and structure/function claims (for example: 'Calcium is a component of bone) are not indications.
+Statements that do not describe a therapeutic use, such as: marketing claims (for example: 'Contains ingredients of plant origin' or 'Water resistant'); and structure/function claims (for example: 'Calcium is a component of bone) are not indications.

 Permitted indications have a consistent structure and terminology to describe the therapeutic uses that are appropriate for listed medicines.
 Permitted indications are made up of the components shown in the Diagram 1.